-You'll need to think about what sort of household you're going to be and whether your lifestyle will impact on those around you.
+You'll need to think about what sort of household you're going to be and whether your lifestyle will impact those around you.

 5. How long is the contract/rental term?

-6. When is the rent due and how should it be paid?
+6. When is the rent due, and how should it be paid?

-Rent due dates vary and although you may expect to pay rent at the start of a month, this is regularly not the case so you'll need to plan your finances around this.
+Rent due dates vary, and although you may expect to pay rent at the start of a month, this is regularly not the case, so you'll need to plan your finances around this.

 You'll also need to find out how the landlord or letting agent would like to be paid and if you're living with others, organise whether the monthly payment will be arranged separately or communally.

-7. How much is the deposit and is there a holding deposit?
+7. How much is the deposit, and is there a holding deposit?

 Some landlords require a holding deposit.
 This is a sum of money to prove you are a serious prospective tenant.
 It is capped at one week's rent and refunded to you once you take up the tenancy or taken off your first month's rent.